gohugoio/hugo/content/templates/taxonomy-templates.md

 : The number of pieces of content assigned to this term.

 .Pages
-: Returns a slice of pages, which then can be ordered using any of the [list methods](/templates/list/).
+: Returns a slice of pages, which then can be ordered using any of the [list methods][renderlists].

 <!-- Begin /taxonomies/ordering/ -->